jemin555/Jdollarshell/index.md

 J$shell
 =========

 J$shell is a programming language invented by wilmix jemin at year 2019 and it is used with writ technologies.
 J$shell supports Obfuscuation, prevents code stealing.
+J$Shell p.l also comes with J$shell CWE-Editor.
+J$Shell p.l is invented in GDollar p.l. but J$ShellCWEEditor is invented in C#.

 SYNTAX for J$Shell